-Phase 1-Pre-dietetics: Introductory pre-professional and General Education courses obtained at Andrews University or another accredited college or university.
+Phase 1-Pre-dietetics: Two years of introductory professional (e.g. Food Science and Nutrition), science prerequisites (such as Intro to Chemistry, Anatomy & Physiology, and Microbiology) and General Education courses which may be obtained at Andrews University or another accredited college or university, or equivalent institution for international students.